infinum/thrifty-retrofit-converter/README.md

 ```

 The `publish.sh` script will automatically push a tag with the version name and change the version in the README.

+All you need to do after the script runs is to press release in [Sonatype OSS](https://oss.sonatype.org/#stagingRepositories).